For some time now, the term metaverse has been the hottest buzz word in tech, giving even stalwarts like blockchain and NFTs a run for their money.

 If you look at Facebook’s metaverse initiative through a lens of priorities in a zero sum attention/resources trade off, we need to ask: Where is Facebook directing attention & resources ?
 Answer: the metaverse’s meeting rooms and customized avatars.

-We also know where it does not apply those same efforts: Fighting any of the much more salient important issues like climate warning, strengthening democracy, or supporting a healthy information ecosystem.
+We also know where it does not apply those same efforts: Fighting any of the much more salient important issues like climate change, strengthening democracy, or supporting a healthy information ecosystem.

 Technology is never neutral.
 Neither is a company strategy.